 How do you borrow from your home equity?

-When your new mortgage closes, you receive the difference between the two mortgage amounts in cash.
-For example, if your existing mortgage balance is $150,000, a cash out refinance could replace your current mortgage with a new mortgage for $170,000 and $20,000 in cash at closing.
+When your new mortgage closes, you’ll receive the difference between the two mortgage amounts in cash.
+For example, if your existing mortgage balance is $150,000, a cash out refinance could replace your current mortgage with a new mortgage for $170,000, and you’ll receive $20,000 in cash at closing.

 Regardless of the loan type you choose, you will need to submit an application and financial documents, and your lender will check your credit, just like with your initial mortgage.
 You’ll likely need a new appraisal for your home to determine its value.
 Closing costs are usually required for these loans.
 If you pay these costs from the value of your home’s equity, they might decrease the total amount of cash you are able to borrow.

 Remember that refinancing may increase the total amount of interest you pay over the life of the loan.